Spinlogic/IaC_playground/README.md

 # First things first

+This repo is bulld and tested in an ubuntu desktop system, but it should work on any linux distro that supports docker.
+Docker installation is a pre-requisite.
+Follow the instructions [here](https://docs.docker.com/engine/install/) to install the latest version of docker in your machine.

-The first thing needed is docker image of Ubuntu with enough configuration to be accesible from outside via ssh using encryption keys instead of user/pwd, which is the way in which real world works in practice.
+The first thing that we need is a docker image of Ubuntu with enough configuration to be accesible from outside via ssh using encryption keys instead of user/pwd, which is the way in which real world works in practice.
 The provided Dockerfile is used for this.

 *I won't explain here how to create encryption keys for ssh.
 This is well covered in this [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-22-04)), and in many other places.*

 ## Build and run an Ubuntu server on Docker

-The build the docker image, enter:
+To build the docker image, enter:

 ```
 sudo docker build -t iacplayground --build-arg username=ubuntu --build-arg userpwd=mypassword .